 The Great Barn

-- Discover why and how this 13th-century monastic barn was built and use models to reconstruct the joints.
+Discover why and how this 13th-century monastic barn was built and use models to reconstruct the joints.

 Orienteering at Badbury Woods

 Orienteering using British Orienteering Federation designed maps, compasses, control points and punch cards.